Jhdezj/MC-Capstone-1/README.md

-# MC-Capstone-1
-Designing a requested project

-## Microverse HTML/CSS Capstone Project
+# Microverse HTML/CSS Capstone Project

 This project consists of  designing a web site following a given design.
 The desing I used is a conference layout created by [Cindy Shin](https://www.behance.net/adagio07) for the CC Global Summit 2015.
 You can find the design [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).